RicardoRamirezR/blade-nav.nvim/README.md

   (requires installation and configuration) for component selection.
 - Provides a custom source for [coq](https://github.com/ms-jpq/coq_nvim) (requires installation and configuration).
+- Has support for Livewire components v2 and v3.
+- Has support for Filament components.

 ## Installation